lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/README.md

 5. Examine allele frequency differences in candidate loci identified above
 6. Estimate Tajima's D across all loci

-These steps are conducted using the script: 'ThermalSelection_SeqAnalysis_LD_Pruned.R' and can be performed on a data subset ('
+**These steps can be replicated on a subset of the data 'GenotypeMatrix_Pruned_Subset' (as the full pruned genotype matrix is too large to upload) using the script: 'ThermalSelection_SeqAnalysis_LD_Pruned.R'**